cuongmanhvo162/android-customized-snackbar/README.md

 # Android Customized Snackbar

-If you never heard about Snackbar, this goo.gl/QsXJmI could provide you full description about Snackbar.
+If you never heard about Snackbar, this <a href="goo.gl/QsXJmI">link</a> could provide you full description about Snackbar.
 According to Google, the core concept about Snackbar is, that will give feedback about an operation.
 It will display a short message to notify user or provide an action to let the user response to an operation.

 My project at my company currently implemented this feature.
 We will display a brief message on the top of the screen when ever user finished any operation on the screen.
 Came up with that idea, I created a customized view which I can re-use in every screens.
 So, this github will contain source code that demonstrate how to implement it.